 The first official interior project in our new house is complete and I’m SO EXCITED to be sharing it with you today!

-We knew from the moment we decided to purchase this house that we would want to do something to the drywall on the back of the island.
-The kitchen is all white and, while it’s totally gorgeous, it’s not really our style.
+Our kitchen design is all white, with lighter granite countertops, a gray tiled backsplash, and stainless steel appliances.
+It’s pretty, but bland.
+So, we knew from the moment we decided to purchase this house that we would want to do something to the drywall on the back of the island.
 I wanted something that would ground the space a little and make it feel more like us.

 Plus, nobody wants a white wall in the exact spot that children’s feet (and sticky fingers) are constantly touching.
 It looked dirty after just a few days of living here!